DelazJ/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 .. tip:: Loading styles onto layers

-  You can load a previously saved style at any time by clicking the :menuselection:`Style --> Load Style...` button at the bottom of the layer properties dialog.
+  You can load a previously saved style at any time by expanding the :menuselection:`Style -->` menu at the bottom of the layer properties dialog, click :menuselection:`Load Style...` button and select the corresponding style file.
 Before you change a style, keep in mind that any unsaved style you are replacing will be lost.

 .. _backlink-symbology-levels-1: